Points of interest in Kiev

 Address: 24 Volodymyrska str.

 Golden Gate is the unique fortification monument that survived until nowadays.
-It was constructed in 1017?1024 and served as a main entrance to Kyiv.
+It was constructed in 1017?1024 and served as a main entrance to Kiev.
 Great tower with Annunciation Church delighted the city residents and terrified enemies with its inaccessibility.
-The name of the Golden Gate in Kyiv reminds of a famous entrance to Constantinople.
+The name of the Golden Gate in Kiev reminds of a famous entrance to Constantinople.

 Address: Golden Gate, Zoloti Vorota metro station.